16 Things Japan Does Better Than Your Country

 Image Credits: Eric Montfort

 The first capsule hotel opened in Osaka in 1979 and since then, the “capsule hotel” concept has been brought all around the globe.
-Still, those in Japan are consistently bringing fresh ideas to the table, with the conception of airplane-themed capsule hotels, and even those that bring a traditional spin by providing tatami mats as beds!
+Still, those in Japan are consistently bringing fresh ideas to the table, with the conception of aeroplane-themed capsule hotels, and even those that bring a traditional spin by providing tatami mats as beds!

 9. Fast food

-In Japan, the preparation for fast food is not only fast, it is often pretty exciting to watch too.
+In Japan, the preparation for fast food is not only fast, but it is often pretty exciting to watch too.
 Just look at how you can get personalised instant noodles made for you!
 Some establishments speed up the dining process by allowing patrons to place their order using machines before even entering the store, and others divide their food production line elaborately (like in the case of this instant noodles shop).

 10. Karaoke rooms